Rothschild family: French branches

 The Paris business suffered a near death blow in 1982, when the socialist government of François Mitterrand nationalised and renamed it as Compagnie Européenne de Banque.
 Baron David de Rothschild, then 39, decided to stay and rebuild, creating a new entity named Rothschild & Cie Banque, with just three employees and €830,000 (US$1 million) in capital.
 In the 21st century, the Paris operation has 22 partners and accounts for a significant part of the global business.
 Ensuing generations of the Paris Rothschild family remained involved in the family business, becoming a major force in international investment banking.
 The Paris Rothschilds have since led the Thomson Financial League Tables in Investment Banking Merger and Acquisition deals in the UK, France and Italy.

 A former Rothschild family house, at the site of Château de la Muette, Paris.
 Built as a family residence by the secondary branch of the French Rothschild family, today it houses the headquarters of the OECD.

 James Mayer de Rothschild's other son, Edmond James de Rothschild (1845–1934), was very much engaged in philanthropy and the arts, and he was a leading proponent of Zionism.
 His grandson, Baron Edmond Adolphe de Rothschild, founded in 1953 the LCF Rothschild Group, a private bank.
-Since 1997, Baron Benjamin de Rothschild chairs the group.
+In 1997, Baron Benjamin de Rothschild chaired the group.
 The group has €100bn of assets in 2008 and owns many wine properties in France (Château Clarke, Château des Laurets), in Australia, or in South Africa.
 In 1961, the 35-year-old Edmond Adolphe de Rothschild purchased the company Club Med, after he had visited a resort and enjoyed his stay.
 His interest in Club Med was sold off by the 1990s.
 In 1973, he bought out the Bank of California, selling his interests in 1984 before it was sold to Mitsubishi Bank in 1985.